LudvigDillen/FACT_for_PCMC/README.md

     2. Create an account
     3. Login (once the account is accepted, can take some time)
     4. Follow [Geotransformer](https://github.com/qinzheng93/GeoTransformer?tab=readme-ov-file) for how to download and organize the KITTI data.
-The full download (after following steps in GeoTransformer) should be 84GB (I think)
+The full download (after following the steps in GeoTransformer) should be 84GB (I think)

 ## Usage
-To run the code there are a few things to know.
-First off, the all configuration files can be found in `classifiers/PointTransformers/config/`, for different experiments, different configuration files are suitable to use.
+To run the code, there are a few things to know.
+First off, all configuration files can be found in `classifiers/PointTransformers/config/`, for different experiments, different configuration files are suitable to use.
 We'll get back to which one to use for which experiment, and also a bit of what it contains.

 To load a specific model, specify the model path after `load_model_path:`

 To train with the same data use `re_use_data: True`, to do feature extraction on new data, set it to false.
-The `feature_folder` will determine which data that is used.
-As it is right now, if `feature_folder` is is the same as earler and `re_use_data: False`, then the data will be overwritten, so **PAY ATTENTION TO THIS**.
+The `feature_folder` will determine which data is used.
+As it is right now, if `feature_folder` is the same as earlier and `re_use_data: False`, then the data will be overwritten, so **PAY ATTENTION TO THIS**.
 To run the code, simply run `python main.py`.
-It can be good to debug and the I recommend setting `debug: True` in the config file.
+It can be good to debug and I recommend setting `debug: True` in the config file.

-To specify which config file to use, change it to the correspond file over the function `fact()` in `classifiers/PointTransformers/train_cls.py`.
+To specify which config file to use, change it to the corresponding file over the function `fact()` in `classifiers/PointTransformers/train_cls.py`.

 ### Code Structure
 I will say something about the code structure so things can be more easily found.
-We could devide the code into 5 parts:
+We could divide the code into 5 parts:
 1. Dataset Handling
     - `registration` some tools for registering point clouds that create our datasets.
     - `utils/data_handling` loading of data
     - `utils/nuscenes_handling` loading of nuScenes data
 2. Feature Extraction
-    - `features/` includes tool for feature extraction both for us and CorAl
+    - `features/` includes tools for feature extraction for both FACT and CorAl
     - `utils/pointclouds.py` keeps track of classes of point cloud characteristics and extracted features.
 3. Classification
     - `classifiers/PointTransformers/train_cls.py` is the main classification script.